tomaslangkaas/markof.js/README.md

 ##### `markof(markofString [,customDataObject])`

 Converts `markofString` to HTML and returns the HTML string.
-Takes a `customDataObject` as an optional argument, see the seperate section about custom expressions.
+Takes a `customDataObject` as an optional argument, see the separate section about [custom expressions](#custom-expressions).

 ##### `markof.compact(compactBoolean)`